 Notes to Editors:

-*Savings estimated on a sample from April 2020-April 2022 of 1500+ customers who started using Energy Hub with Energy Breakdown and logged in 5+ times between April 2021-April 2022.
+*Savings estimated on a sample from April 2020-April 2022 of 1500+ customers who started using Energy Hub and logged in 5+ times between April 2021-April 2022.
 Costs based on Ofgem typical annual consumption positioned against projected Standard (Variable) consumption costs for October 2022-September 2023.

 EDF is helping Britain achieve Net Zero by leading the transition to a cleaner, low emission electric future and tackling climate change.
 It is the UK’s largest producer of low-carbon electricity(1), meeting around one-fifth of the country’s demand and supplying millions of customers with electricity and gas.